Adolescent sexuality in the United Kingdom: Sexual activity and contraception use

-By 1969, Brook Advisory Centres were offering contraceptive advice to over ten thousand unmarried people under 25, the majority aged between 19 and 21, with around one in six being under 19.
+By 1969, Brook Advisory Centres were offering contraceptive advice to over ten thousand unmarried people under 25—the majority aged between 19 and 21, with around one in six being under 19.
 In 1970, The Family Planning Association were mandated to offer contraception to unmarried people.
-In 1971, a survey of Scottish single female students revealed that a third had had sexual intercourse by the age of 18, with over half not using any form of contraception.
-The survey also showed that one in seven girls who had recently been sexually active had had a partner who was a casual boyfriend.
+In 1971, a survey on Scottish single female students revealed that one third of these students had had sexual intercourse by the age of 18.
+Over half had not using any form of contraception.
+The survey also showed that one in seven girls, who had recently been sexually active, had a partner who was a casual boyfriend.

 In 1971, a doctor was reported for informing the parents of a 16-year-old girl that she had come to him seeking contraception.
 This prompted the British Medical Association to advise doctors to maintain young patients' confidentiality when seeking contraception.
 Three-quarters of teenagers visiting Brook Advisory Centres during the early 1970s were doing so without their parents' knowledge.

-Controversy was also sparked when a 12-year-old girl who had recently undergone an abortion was put on the contraceptive pill with her parents' consent by gynecologist Dr Mary Wilson at Calthorpe nursing home in Birmingham.
+Controversy was also sparked when a 12-year-old girl, who had recently undergone an abortion, was put on the contraceptive pill with her parents' consent by gynecologist Dr Mary Wilson at Calthorpe nursing home in Birmingham.
 She said "so many girls come back pregnant again after three or four months, that is why I gave her a supply of the pill and contraceptive advice".
 Labour MP Leo Abse was concerned that the prescribing of the pill to a 12-year-old child was an offence under the sexual offences act.

 In 1975, under the new National Health Service reorganisation act, contraception was made available free of charge to everyone, including single people and those aged under 16.
 Clarification was given to doctors that they could provide contraception to patients under 16 without parental consent in certain circumstances.
 The average age of first sexual intercourse for girls had now dropped from 21 in the mid-1950s to 18.
 Over a quarter of boys under 16 and almost one in eight girls under 16 were sexually experienced.

-A report by the British Pregnancy Advisory Service in 1976 found that 69 percent of girls under 16 who came to them for an abortion during the year had used no contraception.
+In 1976, a report by the British Pregnancy Advisory Service found that 69 percent of girls under the age of 16, who had came to them for an abortion during the year, had used no contraception.
 Most of them were experienced at sex.
-By 1978 Brook Advisory Centres were government funded and 3% of Brook's clients were under the age of 16.
+By 1978, Brook Advisory Centres were government funded and 3% of Brook's clients were under the age of 16.